by John Jordan

 Overhead Rate:

-Select any row with an entry in the Overhead rate column and double-click Overhead rate at the left to display a screen that allows you to enter date-dependent overhead rate percentages.
+Select any row with an entry in the Overhead rate column and double-click the Overhead rate at the left to display a screen that allows you to enter date-dependent overhead rate percentages.

 Credit Key: